Baccega/TensorLibrary/README.md

 ### Static checks

-In our version no static checks were made, due to lack of skill in writing the code for the static tensor type.
+In our version no significant static checks were made, due to a lack of time caused by jobs and other courses projects.

 However we designed two possible solutions:

 - check that the number of indexes and the ranks match each other;
 - check that the type of indexes is compatible with each other.

   The solution we designed intended to implement static asserts only to check that the number of indexes of `tensor_expr` concides with the rank of the tensor; this choice won over the second one due to two factors:

 - simplicity
 - efficiency
 - a case of "it's not a bug, it's a feature": no common indexes lead to the interesting effect of a "stacking tensor" operation, similar to Kronecker's operation.